-These are going to be your best bets in the $2,000 to $3,000 price range...it's just a matter of choosing the treadmill that most appeals to you.
+These are going to be your best bets in the $2,000 to $3,000 price range for 2023...it's just a matter of choosing the treadmill that most appeals to you.

-You can't go wrong with any of the Matrix, Life Fitness, or Precor models...they are all commercial quality and quite similar to those you'll find in the health club.
+You can't go wrong with any of the Sole, NordicTrack or Life Fitness models...they are all commercial quality and quite similar to those you'll find in the health club.
 If you want a few more bells and whistles, consider the higher end NordicTrack models or the Sole TT8.

 The best treadmills in the $2000-$3000 price range will provide many years of maintenance-free performance for you and will be a welcome addition in any home gym.
 Here is what you can expect to find: